10 Magical Things to Do in Mangawhai

 See fascinating and rare native species of birds and plants on this walk.
 This 3-hour return walk is best done at low tide to keep the wet feet to a minimum.
 Look out for New Zealand dotterel and be careful where you stand, as they lay eggs in the sand.

-Location: Start at tractor track at the end of Raymond Bull Road.
+Location: Start at the tractor track at the end of Raymond Bull Road.

 5. Hike in The Tanekaha Forest